jarviscanada/jarvis_data_eng_NevenHuynh/pyspark/README.md

 The total dollar amount per invoice was calculated to assess purchase sizes, computing descriptive statistics (mean, median, mode) for invoice totals.
 The distribution of invoice totals was then visualized to identify patterns and skewness.

 #### Order Tracking
-Monthly trends were analysed by tracking the amount of placed and cancelled orders, visualizing the data to highlight sesasonal patterns.
+Monthly trends were analysed by tracking the amount of placed and cancelled orders, visualizing the data to highlight seasonal patterns.

 #### Sales Performance
 Monthly sales were aggregated to monitor revenue trends over time.
 Monthly growth rates were calculated by comparing one month to the previous, measuring business momentum and fluctuations.